alelit4/pokemon-loopback-api/README.md

 * 🦄 [LoopBack 4 CLI](https://loopback.io/doc/en/lb4/Command-line-interface.html) - The main generator
 * 🍃 [MongoDb](https://www.mongodb.com/2) - The database used
 * 🐳 [Docker](https://www.docker.com/) - For an easy deploy
+* 🛕 [nyc](https://github.com/istanbuljs/nyc) - Lib to see the test coverage of the application.

 ##  What's next